FamilyParking/Project/README.md

 You can find the presentation of Milestone 1 in the following URL : http://prezi.com/dznsfoioqjin/?utm_campaign=share&utm_medium=copy&rc=ex0share

-You can find our progress report for the first milestone here: https://drive.google.com/file/d/0B-LA21BUgdkfRDhpSlcxQzdqeHc/view
+You can check  our progress report for the first milestone here: https://drive.google.com/file/d/0B-LA21BUgdkfRDhpSlcxQzdqeHc/view